Focus/Tune menu commands

 It is a good idea to open the side-by-side FFT display (see Side by Side) when you are first using these routines.
 When this window is open, the program will show the CTF fit for each image, taking an FFT if it is not being done automatically (i.e., with Automatic Single FFTs turned on).

-Fitting will be done with the slower 2D search, which is not the default when clicking in an image.
-If you see bad fits when running these routines, you should enable the 2D search when clicking with the Set Ctffind Options command, and adjust parameters until fitting works when clicking in an image.
+Fitting will be done with the slower 2D search, which may not be turned on when clicking in an image.
+If you see bad fits when running these routines, you should make sure the 2D search is enabled when clicking with the Set Ctffind Options command, and adjust parameters until fitting works when clicking in an image.

 If there are few Thon rings and they do not extend out very far, the fitting may fail because the resolution range for fitting is set too high.
-The solution for this currently is to bin the images so that the Thon rings extend to a higher frequency (in reciprocal pixels) in the image.
+Two alternative solutions for this are to increase the limit on the maximum resolution for fitting with Set Ctffind Options or to bin the images so that the Thon rings extend to a higher frequency (in reciprocal pixels) in the image.

 The CTF autotuning routines will zero out the image shift, giving a zero reading of IS or PLA in the Microscope Status panel.